 There are many hosting providers available for bloggers.
 All of them have their own set of pros and cons.

-We have listed a few hosting providers we recommend but you will have to make certain choices because each hosting provider targets a different set of users.
-As an example, we would recommend Bluehost for starters and SiteGround for the people with growing blogs to be able to go the extra mile.
+We have listed a few hosting providers we recommend but you will have to make a certain number of decisions because each hosting provider targets a different set of users.
+As an example, we would recommend Bluehost for starters and SiteGround for people with growing blogs to satisfy their needs.

 SiteGround – #1 hosting for WordPress as wordpress.org endorses.
 SiteGround is an excellent option for growing blogs.
 SiteGround is super fast and provides unmatched customer support.
 Also, SiteGround offers free SSL certificates, SSD storages and caching to comply with speed and standards.
 Of course, this is a more expensive option than Bluehost but it’s worth it.

 Bluehost – Bluehost provides affordable shared hosting plans with a free domain.
 If you are just starting out we recommend Bluehost for you.
-Their shared plans start with $3.95/month.
+Their shared plans start at $3.95/month.

-WordPress themes are responsible for the website look.
-Here some WordPress themes we recommend.
+WordPress themes are responsible for a website’s appearance.
+Here are some WordPress themes we recommend.

 Genesis Framework – Our #1 choice of WordPress themes.
-Genesis often referred to as a framework which you will fall in love.
-It doesn’t come with bloated, unnecessary options as well as heavy in file size.
-It provides you the base and you can build upon.
-Genesis is known as for its speed, SEO friendliness and vast community.
+Genesis often referred to as a framework which you will fall in love with.
+It doesn’t come with bloated, unnecessary options and is not heavy in file size.
+It provides you with the base where you can make adjustments to look better.
+Genesis Framework is known for its speed, SEO friendliness, and community.

 Genesis Child Themes

-- StudioPress – When you sign up with StudioPress you will get Genesis sample theme with Genesis package.
-StudioPress also offers huge amount child themes at a cost.
+- StudioPress – When you sign up with StudioPress you will get the Genesis sample theme with Genesis package.
+StudioPress also offers a huge amount of child themes at a cost.